 Where Tomamu is a powder heaven for advanced skiers, it’s like Disneyland for families.
 Plenty to keep the kids entertained for hours on end and with great facilities on and off the snow.
 (See the full list of activities below).
 Parents will love how convenient everything is – it certainly makes for an easy ski holiday.

 Tomamu provides English-speaking instructors for private kids lessons (not guaranteed for group lessons).
+(Club Med runs its own lessons).
 There’s a great learning area called Nipo Town, just outside the Tower Hotel, for first-timers with magic carpet for skiing and sledding, and play equipment (including igloos).

-Tomamu offers child care at a nursery in the Tower (¥750 per 30 minutes) that operates from 9am–6pm.
+Tomamu offers child care at a nursery in the Tower (charged by the 30 minutes) that operates from 9am–6pm.
 Unusually for Japan it doesn’t shut during lunch hours, so parents can ski all day to their hearts’ content!
 There’s an additional option for the staff to take the children outside for snow play.
 Reservations are recommended.

 The newly built Club Med Tomamu ups the ante when it comes to family friendly ski resorts.
 Their all-inclusive packages take care of everything for you, including all meals, daily lessons and guiding, kids clubs, and evening entertainment.Search Hotels